.

 Where Can I Purchase MMJ in Minnesota?

 At the time of writing, there are 14 cannabis patient centers in Minnesota.
 The only two providers at present are Green Good and RISE.
 Unfortunately, MMJ patients in certain parts of Minnesota must drive long distances to get their medication.
-A four-hour round trip is not uncommon for some people.
+A four-hour round-trip trip is not uncommon for some people.

 How Much Cannabis Can I Buy & Possess?